parthpatel002/AI_Assignments/AI_Assignment_2/README.md

 # AI_Assignment_2

+## Introduction/Problem Statement:

+The given problem asks to use **heuristic search algorithms (like hill climbing and simulated annealing)** to play minesweeper game.
+More details can be found in `Programming assignment 2.pdf`.

+## File Description:

 This folder contains my solution for assignment 2 of on-campus Artificial Intelligence (BITS F444) course.
 The file description is as follows:

 1. `Programming assignment 2.pdf`: It contains the problem statement, and functionalities to be included in the solution.
 It also specifies the design of the GUI interface.